-- hh. explain the purposes and effects of administration; - ii. explain the processes involved in the commencement of an administration; - jj. describe the ongoing obligations upon the insolvency practitioner in an administration with regard to: - · decision procedures; - · when and how physical meetings can be convened; - record keeping; - reporting; and - time limits; - kk. describe and explain the following aspects of administration: - the moratorium; - · the role and remuneration of the administrator; - notice and advertising requirements; - proposals; - decision procedures; and - when and how physical meetings can be convened; - II. describe how an individual ceases to be an administrator, through discharge, release or other exit routes; and - mm. define 'pre-packs' and explain the requirements of SIP 16; and - nn. explain the rules requiring independent evaluation of pre-packaged sales to connected persons in administration.
+- hh. explain the purposes and effects of administration; - ii. explain the processes involved in the commencement of an administration; - jj. describe the ongoing obligations upon the insolvency practitioner in an administration with regard to: - · decision procedures; - when and how physical meetings can be convened; - · record keeping; - reporting; and - · time limits; - kk. describe and explain the following aspects of administration: - · the moratorium; - the role and remuneration of the administrator; - notice and advertising requirements; - proposals; - decision procedures; and - when and how physical meetings can be convened; - II. describe how an individual ceases to be an administrator, through discharge, release or other exit routes; and - mm. define 'pre-packs', explain the requirements of SIP 16 and the use of the pre-pack pool.